 North India has extreme climates – summers are hot, and winters are cold.
-The region includes the following states: Jammu & Kashmir, Himachal Pradesh, Punjab, Uttaranchal, Uttar Pradesh, Haryana, Bihar, Jharkhand, Chattisgarh and Madhya Pradesh.
+The region includes the following states: Jammu & Kashmir, Himachal Pradesh, Punjab, Uttaranchal, Uttar Pradesh, Haryana, Bihar, Jharkhand, Chattisgarh, and Madhya Pradesh.

-Geographical and Cultural Influence on the Regions Cuisine
+Geographical and Cultural Influence

 There is an abundance of fresh seasonal fruit and vegetable to be had.
 Its geographical position with relation to the rest of the Sub-continent means that this region of the country has had strong Central Asian influences both in its culture and its food.
 Mughlai and Kashmiri styles of cooking are not just prevalent; they are also popular.